-As you’re getting ready to quit, stop buying cartons of cigarettes
+As you’re getting ready to quit smoking, stop buying cartons of cigarettes

-Instead, only buy a pack at a time, and only carry two or three with you at a time (try putting them in an Altoids tin).
-Eventually you’ll find that when you want a smoke, you won’t have any immediately available.
+Instead, only buy a pack at a time, and only carry two or three cigarettes with you at a time (try putting them in an Altoids tin).
+Eventually, you’ll find that when you want a smoke, you won’t have any immediately available.
 That will slowly wean you down to fewer cigarettes.
 Worried about gaining weight?
-Here’s how to avoid weight gain when you quit.
+Here’s how to avoid weight gain when you stop smoking.

 Keep a list of when you smoke for a week before quitting

 Also note what you’re doing at the time and how bad the craving is to see if specific times of the day or activities increase your cravings, suggests Gaylene Mooney, chair of the American Association for Respiratory Care’s Subcommittee on Smoking and Tobacco-Related Issues.